 Describing the relationship between source code and the artifacts that Moderne consumes.

-Moderne operates on a format-preserving and type-attributed abstract syntax tree (AST) which is an intermediate compiler-produced representation of the code.
-This AST can be projected losslessly back to the original source code (including all its original formatting), but contains far more information than the text of the original code.
+Moderne operates on a format-preserving and type-attributed Lossless Semantic Tree (LST) which is an intermediate, compiler-produced representation of the code.
+This LST can be projected losslessly back to the original source code (including all its original formatting), but contains far more information than the text of the original code.

-Moderne build plugins produce this AST, generally in CI jobs, and outputs a series of AST artifacts that are designed to be published to an artifact repository alongside other artifacts (like the binary jar, javadocs, sources, etc.).
+Moderne build plugins produce this LST, generally in CI jobs, and outputs a series of LST artifacts that are designed to be published to an artifact repository alongside other artifacts (like the binary jar, javadocs, sources, etc.).